 Its name derives from medieval latin for 'first rose', but of course it's not a rose, or even in the rose family.
 It gives its name to Primulaceae, the family it belongs to.

 There's something funny about the flowers.
-They are either thrum or pin
+They are either thrum or pin.

 This refers to whether the stamens, which surround the central style, are prominent and appear at the top of the central petal tube or corolla (thrum) or whether they are short and it is the style that holds centre stage (pin).
 Have a look next time you find some.